Skip to content

 • COPY TO PROGRAM: program execution via COPY

-• CREATE TABLE AS / SELECT INTO: table creation from queries
+• CREATE TABLE AS / SELECT INTO: table creation from queries, including their EXPLAIN ANALYZE forms

 • GRANT / REVOKE: privilege modifications